AbhinavXT/blockchain-developer-bootcamp-final-project/README.md

 **Eternal Domain** is a marketplace where users can buy, sell and mint **Eternal Characters**, which are ERC-721 standard (NFT) tokens.

 Eternal Characters are the residents of **Eternal Domain** world.
-They consists of 3 main characteristics, **Area of Control, Weapon and Rank**.
+They consist of 3 main characteristics, **Area of Control, Weapon and Rank**.

 - **Area of Control -** Fire, Wind, Wave, Earth, Light, Shadow, Thunder, Space, Time, Gravity, Ice
 - **Weapon -** Sword, Spear, Shield, Hammer, Saber, Axe, Bow, Staff, Wand, Fist, Dagger, Scythe, Mace, Blade, Katana